 Click here for latest updates about Coronavirus and your holiday

-Britain’s rivers and canals have become a vast network providing a haven for our wildlife.
+Britain’s rivers and canals have become a vast network providing a haven for our wildlife, including canal birds, creatures and insects.

 Our waterways are teeming with creatures waiting to be discovered and what better way to observe them than from the comfort of a slow cruising narrow boat?
-It may seem unusual for a man made structure to become a natural habitat, however wildlife surveys have proved that this is the case.
+It may seem unusual for a man-made structure to become a natural habitat, however wildlife surveys have proved that this is the case.
 Even throughout the most urban of areas, these simulated wetlands attract all different kinds of wildlife, some of which you might not expect.
+Learn more about what canal birds and river wildlife you can spot on your next canal boat holiday.

 From hedgehogs to herons, these beautiful creatures of nature provide an interesting backdrop to your holiday.
 Along the towpath, you will often find nesting birds, sheltering mice, frogs, toads and then burrowing in the canal banks you might be lucky enough to spot a water vole.
 As the environment allows plenty of wild plants and flowers to grow, consequently this attracts large numbers of insects, vital to the survival of the rest of the eco system surrounding the areas.